Collective behavior in quantum interference: an alternative superposition principle

 SQI and CQI predictions can differ in systems where the scatterers are coupled.
 A simple example is of a neutron retro-reflecting from a $\textrm{H}_{2}$ molecule (the axis between the nuclei is aligned perpendicular to the neutron velocity) while the neutron coherence length is greater than twice the size of the dimer.
+Low energy s-wave scattering without spin interactions is assumed for simplicity.
+The dimer can be chosen in the entangled singlet state, parahydrogen, or in the separable triplet state orthohydrogen.
 Each amplitude in SQI corresponds to scattering of the neutron from only one of the molecule's nuclei.
 Therefore each amplitude is associated with both a change in the angular momentum of the molecule due to rotation in opposite directions (assuming that there is no vibrational transition) and with the same shift in the energy and momentum of the scattered neutron.
-Incoherent scattering from the dimer occurs if the uncertainty in the angular momentum of the dimer, $\delta {\bf L}$, is less than its change in angular momentum due to recoil, in analogy with the uncoupled one dimensional scattering in linear momentum space discussed above for SQI.
+Incoherent scattering from the dimer occurs if the uncertainty in the angular momentum of the dimer, $\delta {\bf L}$, is less than its change in angular momentum due to recoil (resulting in path information), in analogy with the uncoupled one dimensional scattering in linear momentum space discussed above for SQI.
 The transition from coherent to incoherent scattering is approximated by the condition